JasonD94/LinkedIn-Data-Formater/README.md

 ``python export2filtered.py <path to file to parse>``

-(note: providing a file path is optional - you can just drop the messages.csv file into the git repo and the export2filtered.py script will choose it by default)
+(note: providing a file path is optional - you can just drop the messages.csv file into the git repo and the export2filtered.py script will choose it by default. this assumes you make a "csv" directory to drop them into.)

 Git clone the repo somewhere and drop in the "messages.csv" file you get from the LinkedIn Data Privacy page found [here](https://www.linkedin.com/psettings/member-data)